severin-lemaignan/knowledge_core/README-pypi.rst

 Documentation
 -------------

-You can use ``minimalkb`` either as a server, accessible from multiple applications (clients), or in *embedded* mode (which does not require to start a server process, but is limited to one single component).
-Note that the embedded mode is only available for Python applciations.
+You can use ``KnowledgeCore`` either as a server, accessible from multiple applications (clients), or in *embedded* mode (which does not require to start a server process, but is limited to one single client).
+Note that the embedded mode is only available for Python applications.

 In both case, and if your application is written in Python, it is highly recommended to use `pykb <https://github.com/severin-lemaignan/pykb>`__